kubeflow/testing/README.md

   * TAG used for the images

 * Argo workflow should define the image paths and tag so that subsequent steps can use the newly built images

+## Creating dependabot config yaml for this repo

+In an effort to use the most current versions and mitigate vulnerable software dependencies and base images, a script was created to properly configure dependabot.
+The script scans the repository for directories containing files listing such dependencies, and matches the found folders to the relevant `OWNERS` files.
+It then goes on to generate the `.github/dependabot.yml` file which tells dependabot which directories it needs to scan and for what package ecosystems.
+When a dependency update is found, dependabot will create a pull request to update the dependency and assign the relevant owners.
+If changes are made to the repository that add new dependency listing files, the script will need to be run so that `.github/dependabot.yml` is updated to reflect these changes.
+To manually run the script, execute `make build-dependabot` from the root of this repository.